optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---

-### Summary: Underrated topics
+### Summary: Tips

 - Exploit least squares structure if you can
+- Look at criterion and params plots
-- Try multiple algorithms and take the best
+- Try multiple algorithms (based on theory) and take the best (based on experiments)
 - Try to improve the scaling of your problem
 - Use multistart over genetic algorithms if finding local optima is easy
 - Make your problem jax compatible and use automatic differentiation